Answered By: Reference Librarian Last Updated: May 16, 2019 Views: 5

-- Now that the file is open, make sure to save the file (often).
+- Now that the file is open, make sure to save the file.

-If you don't see any files, you should check your recovery options.
-To check these options:
+If you don't see any files, check your recovery settings.

-- In the MS Word Options menu, select Save from the selections in the lefthand column
+- In the MS Word Options menu, select Save.

 - Confirm that the box next to Save AutoRecover information every __ minutes is checked and set the autosave interval to whatever you prefer.